 3 Oscillators (Engines) & Their Large Selection Of Shapers Provide Almost Infinite Sounds

 The signal chain of almost every Synthesizer starts with the oscillators.
 In Europa, there are 3 oscillators, so-called engines.
-Among the big strengths of Europa are the three oscillators, so called engines.
+Among the big strengths of Europa are the three oscillators, so-called engines.
 Every engine is based on the same architecture: Wave – Modifier I – Modifier II – Spectral – Harmonics – Unison.
-In this area one thing is the foreground: shaping the perfect sound.
+In this area, one thing is the foreground: shaping the perfect sound.
 There are more than 30 wavetables available to choose from ranging from traditional analog to complex and dynamic waveforms.

 If that’s not enough, you can always import your own samples to generate own waveforms and design even more sounds.
 In addition to the classic oscillator features, here is also a one-knob shaper function available with which one can further deform the waveforms or wavetables.
-This process can also be automated by wide range of modulators (envelope, LFO…)
+This process can also be automated by a wide range of modulators (envelope, LFO…)

 In a second step, you can further deform the waveforms using two modifiers.
 Here are 32 different shapers variants available with which you can intensively change the character of the core sound.
 Here you will find, among other things: hard sync, invert, downsample, phase distort, hard clip, glitch, harmonics, FM, formant & more.
 With the wide assortment of shapers, you can just sit there for hours and play around with them.
 The parameters of both blocks are also easy to modulate.